Ritchie shareholder Eminence Capital opposes IAA deal

 By Anirban Sen

-NEW YORK, Feb 15 (Reuters) - Eminence Capital, a shareholder in Ritchie Bros.
-Auctioneers Inc RBA.TO, has come out against the company's acquisition of U.S. auto retailer IAA Inc IAA.N, opposing a deal that has received support from activists Starboard Value LP and Ancora Group Holdings.
+NEW YORK, Feb 15 (Reuters) - Eminence Capital, a shareholder in Ritchie Bros Auctioneers Inc RBA.TO, has come out against the company's planned acquisition of U.S. auto retailer IAA Inc IAA.N, opposing a deal that has received support from activists Starboard Value LP and Ancora Group Holdings.

 "We believe that RBA’s proposed acquisition of IAA, at the current deal terms, is a flawed transaction that burdens RBA shareholders with unnecessary risk without providing enough credible upside relative to the standalone RBA opportunity," said Ricky Sandler, chief investment officer at Eminence.